If you have been injured as a driver, passenger or pedestrian in a Road Traffic Accident then you may be able to claim compensation for your injuries.

 If you have suffered any financial losses as a result of your accident you should keep a record of them.
 You should also keep any receipts for those losses

-A person usually only has 3 years from the date of their accident to issue Court Proceedings.
-Therefore if Court Proceedings are not issued within 3 years of the date of the accident you would usually be unable to pursue your claim further as it would be out of time and statute barred.
-The Courts can however waive this 3-year time limit if it can be shown that there was a valid reason why you did not pursue the claim sooner.
+You normally only have 3 years from the date of your accident to issue Court Proceedings.
+If you do not issue Court Proceedings within 3 years of the date of the accident you would usually be unable to pursue your claim further.
+The Courts can however waive the 3-year time limit in some circumstances if it can be shown that there was a valid reason why you did not pursue the claim sooner.